- Chart

 History and Background

-Founded in 1983 by Jim Bernau, Willamette Valley Vineyards (WVVI) is a leading Oregon winery dedicated to producing world-class Pinot Noir and other varietals.
-It started with a commitment to sustainability and community involvement and has grown through acquisitions and expansion of its estate vineyards and tasting rooms.
+Willamette Valley Vineyards, founded in 1983 by Jim Bernau, is a leading Oregon winery dedicated to producing premier Pinot Noir and other cool-climate varietals.
+It grew from a small vineyard to a publicly traded company, emphasizing sustainability and estate-grown wines.

 Core Business Areas